SajinaPK/AWS_Learning/Solution_Architect/13_Storage_Extras/Storage.md

     (So with cache low latency access to important files on the data centre)

     - **Volume Gateway**
-        - Block storage using iSCSI protocol backed by S3
+        - Block storage using iSCSI(Internet Small Computer System Interface) protocol backed by S3
         - Backed by EBS snapshots(point in time backups) which can help restore on-premises volumes!
-        - **Cached volumes**: low latency access to most recent data
+        - **Cached volumes**: low latency access to most recent data.
+Store data in S3 and retain a copy of frequently accessed data subsets locally.
+Offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
+You also retain low-latency access to your frequently accessed data.
-        - **Stored volumes**: entire dataset is on premise, scheduled backups to S3
+        - **Stored volumes**: entire dataset is on premise, scheduled backups to S3 (asynchronously back up point-in-time snapshots of data).
     ![Alt text](images/VolumeGateway.png)
     (Application server needs to be backed up and the Volume GW creates EBS snapshots backed by S3)
     (Volume GW backs up volumes of your on-prem servers)